-Procedural motion, eligible for final vote.
+This was a procedural motion and eligible for. final vote.

-3. Motion from the Academic Policy Committee (Mr. Feeman)
+- 2. Motion from Academic Policy Committee - Mr. Feeman, seconded by Mr. Obear, moved:

-THAT THE FOLLOWING MOTION ADOPTED BY THE SENATE IN MARCH 1972 BE, AMENDED BY THE REWORDING OF THE INTRODUCTORY SENTENCE AND OF PART A MARKED WITH PARENTHESES AND BY THE DELETION OF PARAGRAPH 2 OF PART C. MARKED WITH BRACKETS.
+THAT THE FOLLOWING MOTION ADOPTED BY THE SENATE IN MARCH 1972, BE AMENDED BY THE REWORDING OF THE INTRODUCTORY SENTENCE AND OF PART A MARKED WITH PARENTHESES AND BY THE DELETION OF PARAGRAPH 2 OF PART C, MARKED WITH BRACKETS.